-Demonstration videos to help explain various facets of natural building.
+DIY videos to help explain various facets of natural and earthen building.

 Various sketches of original house designs.

 Off-grid, hempcrete home to be owner built in Waipu, Northland.

 Off-grid, straw bale, buck and beam home in Te Arai Point, Auckland.

 Storey and a half, adobe, tiny home in the central plateau of the North Island, New Zealand.

 Viking longhouse inspired, multipurpose, community whare in Pūponga, Golden Bay.